Eye Infections - Medical Condition

 Some of the most common causes of serious eye infection include:

 Ocular histoplasmosis syndrome (OHS): Histoplasmosis is a fungal infection of the lungs, which is caught by inhaling spores.
 It’s common in river valleys around the world.
 It’s far more common in the US than in Canada, and is concentrated in the Midwestern states located in the Ohio and Mississippi River valleys.
-Approximately 60% to 90% of people living in these areas have been exposed to the fungus during their lifetime.
+Up to 90% of people living in these areas have been exposed to the fungus during their lifetime.
 Most infections do not cause symptoms and resolve on their own.
 In a small fraction of cases, the fungus migrates to the retina many years or decades later.
 Once there, it damages the retina, particularly the macula (the vital centre part where the vision cells are most concentrated).
 It causes symptoms and retinal decay very similar to macular degeneration, and can destroy the central part of the field of vision.
 Although only a tiny minority of people with histoplasmosis go on to suffer OHS, the fungus is so common that OHS is a significant infectious cause of legal blindness in Americans between the ages of 20 to 40 years.
 Anyone with a history of histoplasmosis should see a doctor if they notice any changes in their vision.

 Chlamydia and gonorrhea: These extremely common sexually transmitted infections (STIs) can also cause conjunctivitis.
 The infection gets into the eye either directly through genital fluids such as semen, or when infected people rub their eyes after touching infected genital areas.
 Babies born to genitally infected women are at especially high risk of eye infection.
 Neisseria gonorrheae is one of the few bacteria capable of penetrating the protective layers of the eye, causing inner-eye infection.